BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 ## Introduction

 This script simulates the introduction and evolution of genetic variants in one or more ''regions'' of chromosomes.
-These regions span roughly 10k to 100k basepair and can be considered as a gene.
-During evolution, mutants are introduced to the population and change the fitness of individuals who carry these mutants. '''The most distinguishing feature of this script is that it allows multi-locus fitness schemes with random or locus-specific diploid single-locus selection models to newly arising mutants'''.
+These regions span roughly `10k` to `100k` basepair and can be considered as a gene.
+During evolution, mutants are introduced to the population and change the fitness of individuals who carry these mutants. **The most distinguishing feature of this script is that it allows multi-locus fitness schemes with random or locus-specific diploid single-locus selection models to newly arising mutants**.
 A multi-locus selection model is used to assign a fitness value to individuals according the mutants they carry.

 Please cite

-  Bo Peng, Xiaoming Liu (2011) ['''Simulating Sequences of the Human Genome with Rare Variants'''](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3164177/) Hum Hered.
+  Bo Peng, Xiaoming Liu (2011) [Simulating Sequences of the Human Genome with Rare Variants](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3164177/) Hum Hered.
 70(4): 287–291.
 Published online 2011 January 6. doi: 10.1159/000323316 PMCID: PMC3164177

 If you have used srv for your research.